EthanDeakin/COMP601-Assignment/README.md

-This assignment covers an arrange of different tasks relating to object oriented programming.
+This assignment covers an arrange of different tasks relating to object oriented programming written in Java.

-This assignment was written independantly by myself.
+This assignment was written independently.